conjectures/Engineering_84_business_week/week2_sql/README.md

 **What is a database?**

   Structured way of storing data and is accessible in various ways.

+    Structured way of storing data and is accessible in various ways.

+**What is SQL**

 <br>